top of page

 Attachment and Neurodevelopment: What the Evidence Shows

-• Secure attachment patterns correlate with lower cortisol elevations during stress, while insecure patterns align with heightened physiological stress responses.
+• Secure attachment patterns correlate with lower cortisol elevations during stress.

-• Sensitive caregiving supports early neurodevelopment and emotional regulation, programming circuits in regions such as the amygdala, prefrontal cortex, and hippocampus—areas central to emotion and stress processing.
+Sensitive caregiving supports early neurodevelopment and emotional regulation.
+It programs circuits in regions such as the amygdala, prefrontal cortex, and hippocampus—areas central to emotion and stress processing.
+These connections between early experience and neurodevelopment illustrate why responsive caregiving matters for long-term emotional stability—not merely immediate behavior.

 The Debate about “Cry It Out”